 Extension’s mission to embody the Wisconsin Idea and connect university knowledge to all points of the state frequently requires direct contact with the people we serve.
 The COVID-19 outbreak, and the resulting physical distancing response, created and intensified challenges for our stakeholders.
 We are engaging with parents, youth, farmers, business owners, non-profits, community groups, government officials, and other stakeholders by providing actionable guidance and resources during this stressful and confusing time.
 It is key to our mission to provide relevant and responsive information – this includes providing information in culturally and linguistically appropriate formats that serve the people of Wisconsin in the best possible fashion.

 The core strength of the Extension model is to quickly and meaningfully connect needs with actionable resources.
 This operational model is specifically effective during volatile emergency situations.
 Our educators rapidly detect disruptions and issues – and they develop, deliver, and update vetted support by collaborating statewide, across organizational boundaries, and in real time.
 This additionally allows Extension to broadly share newly developed resources across the state and nationally and to strengthen cross-sector networks involved in the emergency response.

-You can read about some of these new innovations below, and more impacts will be added in the coming weeks.
+Additionally, you can read about some of these new innovations below, and more impacts are continuously added.

 Extension is uniquely positioned across the state to lead a multitude of responses to COVID-19, linking experts in critical research to a population in need of guidance and multilingual, practical resources.
 By working across the Division and using the pathways we’ve built, Extension brought guidance, resources, and solutions to communities in the following ways: